Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Preliminaries and notation

-Here, $A^*$ denotes the adjoint of $A$, that is, the unique operator satisfying $\scl{Ax}{y}=\scl{x}{A^*y}$ for all $x,y\in H$.
-It is well known that $A$ and $A^*$ share the same singular values; in particular, they belong to the same Schatten class.
-As a direct consequence, we have the following useful identities concerning the trace norm,
+Here, $A^*$ denotes the \emph{adjoint} of $A$, that is, the unique operator satisfying $\scl{Ax}{y}=\scl{x}{A^*y}$ for all $x,y\in H$.
+It is well known that $A$ and $A^*$ share the same singular values \review{\cite[Chapter V.3]{kato2013perturbation}}; in particular, they belong to the same Schatten class . \review{The same holds even if $H_1\neq H_2.$}